-Oxford Tutorial College has an excellent record of helping students to win places at top-ranked UK universities, including Oxford and Cambridge.
+Oxford Tutorial College has an excellent record of helping students to win places at top-ranked UK universities, including Oxford, Cambridge, UCL, Imperial College and King’s College, London.
 Many of our staff are Oxbridge graduates, which puts students in an ideal position to learn how to approach an Oxbridge application.

-Our Progression Officer has many years’ experience in Oxbridge entry and university exam preparation, and understands what Admissions Tutors are looking for.
+Our staff have many years’ experience in Oxbridge entry and university exam preparation, and understands what Admissions Tutors are looking for.
 As such, we are able to provide advice on all stages of the application process, including:

 - How to choose the right course for you

 - Whether to make an open application or choose a College

 - How to approach the Oxbridge interview